linuxdeepin/deepin-manual/manual-assets/professional/deepin-log-viewer/en_US/index.md

 1. On the main interface, click  **Boot-Shutdown Event**.
 2. You can see a list of boot-shutdown events which are detailed by "Event Type", "Username", "Date and Time", and "Info".
-3. Click a log, you can see its particular info below the list, including user, event type, username, and detailed info.
+3. Click a log, you can see its particular info below the list, including time, user, event type, username, and detailed info.
 ![0|power event](jpg/power-event.png)

 ### Export